yuhsuan1203/TSC/writeup_template.md

 #### 1. Provide a Writeup / README that includes all the rubric points and how you addressed each one.
 You can submit your writeup as markdown or pdf.
 You can use this template as a guide for writing the report.
 The submission includes the project code.

 You're reading it!
-My project code is attached in the same zip file.
+And my project code is included in the same zip file.

 ### Data Set Summary & Exploration